59naga/express-turnout/README.md

   <script src="/express-turnout.js"></script>
   ```

-5. Finally, Execute window.expressTurnoutRendered() at Timing of Should be read for crawler.
+5. Finally, Execute window.expressTurnoutRendered() at Timing of Should be read for crawlers.

   Example:
   ```js